-Iron is an essential mineral for haemoglobin in the blood see Factsheet 1.1i .
-Poor iron status is common in the UK, and anaemia (haemoglobin <110g/l) is seen in about 12 per cent of toddlers2.
+Iron is an essential mineral for haemoglobin in the blood see Factsheet 1.1i deficiency.
+Iron is found in red meat, is common in the UK, and anaemia (haemoglobin <110g/l) is seen in about 12 per cent of toddlers2.
 It is most common between the ages of 18 and 24 months when physical and mental growth and development are rapid and large amounts of iron are needed to support these processes.
-This is also a time when eating habits are in transition from an infant to an adult dietary pattern and when some toddlers may refuse new foods see Factsheet 2.1.
+This is also a time when eating habits are in transition from an infant to an adult dietary pattern and when some toddlers may refuse some foods see Factsheet 2.1

 The major cause of iron deficiency in the UK is an insufficient intake of iron from the diet.
-This may be due to a low intake of total iron, a low intake of bioavailable haem iron (iron found in meat), failure to eat foods rich in vitamin C (which helps iron absorption) at the same time as eating non-haem iron (e.g. iron from vegetable or cereal foods) or to a high consumption of substances that interfere with the absorption of iron (such as bran or tea).
+This may be due to a low intake of total iron, an excess of milk drinks, a low intake of bioavailable haem iron (iron found in meat), failure to eat foods rich in vitamin C (which helps iron absorption) at the same time as eating non-haem iron (e.g. iron from vegetable or cereal foods) or to a high consumption of substances that interfere with the absorption of iron (such as bran or tea).
 Toddlers with low iron stores at the end of infancy may be at risk of developing iron deficiency if given unmodified cows' milk as their sole drink (because it contains little bioavailable iron).

-Iron is also essential for the normal development of infants and young children and several studies have shown an association between anaemia in early life and poor neuro-cognitive development3.
+Iron is also essential for the normal development of infants and young children and several studies have shown an association between anaemia in early life and poor neuro-cognitive development.

-A healthy balanced diet should prevent iron deficiency.
-Iron is found in red meat, follow-on formulas, fortified breakfast cereals and other foods see Factsheet 1.1i .
+A healthy balanced diet with a vitamin D supplement should prevent iron deficiency.
+Iron is found in red meat, oily fish, fortified breakfast cereals and other foods see Factsheet 1.11.
 Iron supplementation should not usually be necessary in the UK.
 However toddlers who are anaemic, or suspected of being so, should be assessed by a GP or paediatrician.